-Senate Bill 23 Practice expansion.
-Changes the definition of minor surgery.
-Would allow naturopaths to surgically repair superficial lacerations and remove superficial foreign bodies.
+Senate Bill 23 FAILED with no carryover to 2018.
+This was a practice expansion bill that would have changed the definition of minor surgery and allowed naturopaths to surgically repair superficial lacerations and remove superficial foreign bodies.

-Senate Bill 22 Repeals the establishment of a peer review committee, which evaluates complaints against licensed naturopaths.
+Senate Bill 22 FAILED with no carryover to 2018.
+This bill would have repealed the establishment of a peer review committee, which evaluates complaints against licensed naturopaths.

 Want to get involved?

 Contact your Oregon Senate and Assembly representatives and voice your opposition to legitimizing the practice of naturopathy.

 Not sure what to say?
 Last year, in response to a law similar to SB 217 and HB 2390, Dr. Mark Crislip outlined how naturopaths are not qualified to provide such medical services.
 Also, check out these tips for speaking with lawmakers from the Union of Concerned Scientists.

 Sign the petition Naturopaths are not doctors: stop legitimizing pseudoscience

 Chiropractors, naturopaths, concussions, and Senate Bill 1535.
 Society for Science-Based Medicine.
 2016.
 Mark Crislip.

 Naturopathic Medical Medicine in the NW.
 Science-Based Medicine.
 2015.
 Mark Crislip.